 About the Service in the City (SiTC) grant

+The Service in the City (SitC) encourages and supports students to engage with contemporary social problems and solutions in Singapore.
 SitC grants are intended for student initiatives with a focus on service and social impact that run during the course of a semester or longer.
-Students interested in engaging with similar issues for the summer can consider a Social Impact Fellowship.
+Students interested in engaging with similar issues for a shorter period over the summer break should consider the Social Impact Fellowship.

 More information on the evaluation criteria can be accessed here.